shashirajpandey/shashirajpandey/_pages/about.md

 > I also firmly believe in equal opportunity to access resources and making decision for both man and woman.

 ***
-Let me know, I am not that boring. :)
+Let me know about you too, I am not that boring. :)